 An industrial radial blade fan contains 6-12 flat blades that extend radially from the hub of the fan.
 These blades are narrow, heavy, and deep to help enable the avoidance of dust or sticky material accumulation on the blades.

 Radial blade fans can have their impeller as paddle-wheel, backplate wheel, steel plate, or open-wheel designs.
-Due to their design of avoiding this accumulation, they are ideal to be used in high-pressure dust loading applications.
+Due to their design to avoid this accumulation, they are ideal to be used in high-pressure dust-loading applications.

 Radial Tipped Fans